conduktor/conduktor-docs/docs/guide/tutorials/self-service-start.md

 Application teams can then create, modify and approve changes on their own resources without having to request further action from the central team.

 The application team's repo will have sections for the different types of resource, Kafka resources, Application Instance Permissions and Application Groups.
-[Find out more about these resources](/platform/navigation/self-serve/#application-team-resources).

 ## Worked example